actions/setup-go/README.md

 **Previous Stable Release**

-If `oldstable` is provided, when current release is 1.23.x, action will resolve version as 1.22.x, where x is the latest patch release.
+If `oldstable` is provided, when the current release is 1.23.x, the action will resolve version as 1.22.x, where x is the latest patch release.
 ```yaml
 steps:
   - uses: actions/checkout@v5